rcarmo/digital-signage-client/README.md

   _something_, and cache some information in the meantime)

-- we had no idea what displays would be available, so we settled on 1280x720 as default and 1024x768 as a fallback
+- we had no idea what displays would be available, so we settled on 1280x720 as default and 1024x768 as a fallback.
+1920x1080 is possible, but you'll be stretching the hardware to the limits when rendering HTML locally so it's not advisable (plus most people can't tell the difference when you're projecting or viewing from afar).

 - resolution is _explicitely_ set on views to make it easier to size and position both HTML and SVG elements (the [Codebits][cb] layouts were extensively